Sallyliubj/STAT5243_project_2/README.md

 Allows users to select specific variables for analysis.
 Provides intelligent missing value handling with four strategies.
 Enhances clarity by showing variable types before the dataset preview.

+Qiaoyang Lin's Work, Feature Engineering:

+For uploading data, set the button, you can select the specified columns to do feature engineering, such as One-Hot, Normalize and Box-Cox, for the 'date' button you can change the format of the date data to generate the corresponding year, month and day, respectively; and generate the time to a specific date.

+You can also generate the average of two columns or interaction terms for two columns to generate meaningful features with the 'extra_operation' button.